SirDickensBottomskew/ISDMProject/Assignment.md

 **POV:**

-* Employees need to have their profile built correctly because this will allow them to know which holiday packages they are able to advertise about and which customers to contact or recieve calls from so that they service customers appropriately.
+* Employees need to have their profile built correctly because this will allow them to know which holiday packages they are able to advertise about and which customers to contact or receive calls from so that they service customers appropriately.

 * Employees need to answer the questionnaire because this will allow employees to be assigned to holiday packages that they are familiar with and can provide extra details and insights to customers looking to travel to that location.